The United States - Federal Copy link

 The FTC may refer evidence of criminal antitrust violations to the DOJ as the DOJ has exclusive jurisdiction over US Federal criminal antitrust investigations and prosecutions.
 The DOJ also has sole antitrust jurisdiction in certain industries, such as telecommunications, banks, railroads, and airlines.

-The Division recently issued a joint statement on AI competition with the Federal Trade Commission, European Commission and UK Competition and Markets Authority, and has also recently undertaken a number of antitrust cases against big tech companies such as Google.
+In 2024, the Division issued a joint statement on AI competition with the Federal Trade Commission, European Commission and UK Competition and Markets Authority, and has also recently undertaken a number of antitrust cases against big tech companies such as Google.

 The FCC works alongside the FTC to protect consumers in areas particularly related to communications.